agentop3333/john-the-ripper/README.md

 Password Cracking through john the ripper
 # Password Security & Authentication Analysis

-## Overview
-This project is part of a Cyber Security Internship task focused on understanding how passwords are stored, attacked, and protected.
-The objective was to analyze password hashing mechanisms, perform controlled cracking of weak passwords, and study authentication defenses such as MFA.

----

 ## Objectives
 - Understand how passwords are stored using hashing
 - Identify common hash types (MD5, SHA1)